JohnyDays/react-credit-card/Readme.md

   - `expiryAfter`: The text displayed on the left of the expiry date
   - `expiryBefore`: The text displayed above the expiry date
   - `shinyAfterBack`: The text displayed at the back of the card near the shiny thing
+  - `type`: Available in case you need to explicitly specify the card type.
+In most cases this will be inferred for you as the user fills the form, so you won't need to use it.
+One of the following:
+    - dankort
+    - discover
+    - mastercard
+    - visa
+    - amex

 #### Missing features towards the intended goals